 This document outlines a spatial modelling framework relevant to managing forest-dwelling species.
 The Northern Spotted Owl, an endangered Species at Risk, is used as the case study for framework development and application.
 We present results from development of the component models and from the testing of biological hypotheses and sensitivity analyses of biological assumptions about the Northern Spotted Owl and its ecology.
 Further we demonstrate application of the framework for assessment of management options for the Northern Spotted Owl and towards identifying critical habitat.
 This project was undertaken in collaboration with the Canadian Spotted Owl Recovery Team, and the document also outlines the collaborative approach used to address species recovery.

-Sutherland, G.D., OBrien, D.T.; Fall, S.A.; Waterhouse, F.L.; Harestad, A.S.; Buchanan, J.B..
+Sutherland, G.D., O?Brien, D.T.; Fall, S.A.; Waterhouse, F.L.; Harestad, A.S.; Buchanan, J.B..
 2007.
 A Framework to Support Landscape Analyses of Habitat Supply and Effects on Populations of Forest-dwelling Species: A Case Study Based on the Northern Spotted Owl.
 British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR38

 Topic: FLNRORD Research Program

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.